mxbmrp3

 │ └── icons/ ← Icon files (.tga)

-├── mxbmrp3.dlo ← Add this (from release)
+├── mxbmrp3.dlo ← Add this (MX Bikes only)

 ├── proxy_udp64.dlo ← Keep (native game file)